xwx0924/AdaptiveSupervoxel/README.md

 # Adaptive Video Supervoxel Segmentation via Energy-Guided Bottom-Up Clustering
 ![](method.png)

-We provide the source code that tested on Windows for the paper:
-> **Adaptive Video Supervoxel Segmentation via Energy-Guided Bottom-Up Clustering**
->

 ## Runtime Environment
 ```
 The project requires: OpenGL 4.2 or later; Eigen library; OpenCV with GPU support.